Description

 - The project has demonstrated public support from the community and region.

 - The applicant/project has or will receive written project endorsement from local, regional, and/or state leaders and other stakeholders.
 Examples of common letters of endorsement may include but are not limited to those from New York local, county, or state elected officials; Native American tribal leaders; Canal advocacy groups; and other organizations/individuals who may be crucial to the project's implementation and continued success.
+Note that letters of support should not be requested from the NYS Canal Corporation or New York Power Authority.

 Implementation and Project Readiness

-- The project will be completed within 2-Years of award notification.
+- The project will be completed within 2-years of award notification.

 - The project has a schedule with detailed project phases (i.e. start/finish of any design and predevelopment work, construction work, etc.), milestones, and identifies parties responsible for project oversight and implementation.